mdolab/MACH-Aero/machAeroTutorials/aero_adflow_polar.rst

     :end-before: # rst update AP

 Having created the input array and data storage lists, we can now loop over the desired angles of attack to evaluate the polar.
-We accomplish this by using the builtin "for" loop structure in python.
+We accomplish this by using the builtin ``for`` loop structure in python.

 Update the AeroProblem
 ----------------------